Social Commerce: The Trend That’s Changing eCommerce

 You’re probably familiar with social media and how it relates to marketing, but what about social commerce?
-Social commerce is changing the way consumers shop, and the way they prefer to make purchases — with 55% of online shoppers reporting they’ve bought directly through a social media post, and the trend positioned to grow rapidly in 2020.
+Social commerce is changing the way consumers shop, and the way they prefer to make purchases — with 55% of online shoppers reporting they’ve bought directly through a social media post, and the trend positioned to grow rapidly with time.

 What is Social Commerce?